-Externally funded projects usually require that the recipient prepare regular updates on the status of program implementation.
+Externally funded projects usually require that the recipient prepares regular updates on the status of program implementation.
 For multi-year projects, this normally occurs on an annual basis, although more frequent reports are sometimes required.
 Almost all grants require a final report at the expiration of the agreement.

 Principal Investigators should review the sponsor's grant documentation to determine frequency and format of technical reports.